 Result from this study revealed that the accessions evaluated had the potentials to improve human health if properly utilized.
-Phosphorus, calcium and Vitamin C contents of winged bean seeds showed significant differences among the accessions evaluated.
+Phosphorus, calcium and vitamin C contents of winged bean seeds showed significant differences among the accessions evaluated.
 The result obtained from this study is in line with [16] who stated that there was significant difference in the mineral contents of okra varieties used in their trial.
-From this study it was observed that there was no significant difference in Protein, Magnesium, Carotene and Iron contents.
-This was not in consonants with [17] who narrated that these mineral contents recorded a high level of significance in their experiment.
+From this study it was observed that there was no significant difference in protein, magnesium, carotene and iron contents.
+This was not in agreement with [17] who narrated that these mineral contents recorded a high level of significance in the experiment conducted in which winged bean was used as a test crop.
 The trend of inconsistence observed in the nutritional values obtained from this study supported the observations made by [18, 19].
 Generally, results from this study proved that TPT 3, TPT 9 and TPT 48 showed highest nutritional values more than other accessions.
 The result from this study proved that winged bean had a source of special nutrient needed in the diet as indicated by the nutritional values.
 This is in conformity with the findings of [20].
 Findings from this study corroborates with [7, 8] who revealed that the tubers, young pods, seeds, leaves, flowers and shoot are rich in protein, amino acids oils, vitamins and minerals that can improve human health.
-The ten winged bean accessions evaluated in this study are good sources of quality and mineral elements.
-The variation in the nutritive values of different accessions of winged bean from this study might be as a result of environmental effect in which they were grown.
-Also, distribution of minerals needed for human health in the edible portions of plants can be affected by cultural production methods as indicated by [21, 22].
-In the present study, the nutrient uptake mineral elements were significant except Nitrogen.
+"The ten winged bean accessions evaluated in this study are good sources of quality and mineral elements.
+The variation in the nutritive values of different accessions of winged bean from this study might be as a result of the environmental effect in which they were grown.
+Also, distribution of minerals needed for human health in the edible portions of plants can be affected by cultural production methods" as indicated by [21, 22].
+In the present study, the uptake of nutrient elements was significant except nitrogen.
 Findings from this study showed that the highest nutrient uptake was found in accessions TPT 6.
-The result from the study is similar to the findings reported by [23, 24] in their trial conducted on the nutrient uptake of tomato at different occasions.
+The result from the study is similar to the findings reported by [23, 24] in their trial conducted on the nutrient uptake of tomatoes on different varieties.